gass-git/orion-recast/README.md

 npm start
 ```

-Runs the app in the development mode.\
+Runs the app in development mode.\
-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it on the browser.

 The page will reload when you make changes.\
 You may also see any lint errors in the console.